pkarsy/sshportfw/README.md

 - If the service you want to use is not hosted on the same server as the VPN node, then the VPN alone cannot help you.
 You need custom port forwarding rules.
 For example, a network printer(192.168.6.25) at work is connected to the same network as the Raspberry Pi (192.168.6.2).
 At home, we can access the Rpi either via VPN or SSH.
 To print from home with SSH all we need to do is ssh -L127.0.7.1:6000:192.168.6.25:661 and configure a printer setup pointing to 127.0.7.1:6000 IPP port TODO fix IP.
-A VPN though allows us to reach only the RPi not the printer, and RPi need to have additional rules for port forwarding or run a redirecting daemon as rinetd, a very awkward and complex solution.
+A VPN though allows us to reach only the RPi, not the printer, and RPi need to have additional rules for port forwarding or run a redirecting daemon as rinetd, a very awkward and complex solution.
 - debugging VPN problems can become very difficult, as every node can be accessed effectively in 2 different ways through the normal IP or the VPN one.
 It is not uncommon, for traffic designed to pass through a real interface, to go via VPN or vice versa, or for the VPN to not work due to firewall rules (real firewall or virtual!)
 - requires additional software to be installed on every node.
 The software may not be available for some platforms.
 And for many OpenWRT routers, there is not enough free space.
 Most routers have only enough flash to store their own proprietary firmware.
 One example I have is the Xiaomi Mi gigabit edition.
 It is very fast, with enough RAM, easily sustains 300Mbps traffic, and can run OpenWRT perfectly, but has only 8GB flash.

-### Solution 3 : Securing the web interface with SSL/TLS
+### Solution 3: Securing the web interface with SSL/TLS
 Many services such as OpenWrt uhttpd or many network printers allow secure connections over SSL/TLS.
 With this method, we forget about both VPN and SSH port forwarding and we connect directly to the server.
-Again there are many(fatal im opinion) problems.
+Again there are many(fatal in opinion) problems.

 - Many web interfaces of routers, smart switches and other appliances, do not offer the option for SSL